gizemaltintas/digital-geometry-processing/README.md

 # digital-geometry-processing
 Assignments of CENG789 Master's course on Digital Geometry Processing

-The base code can be found in https://user.ceng.metu.edu.tr/~ys/ceng789-dgp/.
+The base code and detailed course catalog can be found in https://user.ceng.metu.edu.tr/~ys/ceng789-dgp/.
 The code can be executed by running .sln file.
 I have used
 Coin3D Open Inventor for 3D SDK which is built on top of OpenGL.

 ## Assignment-1